A timeless classic

-Boeuf bourguignon originates from the Burgundy (Bourgogne) region of eastern France, and would traditionally be made with a Burgundy wine.
-Any good Pinot noir will do though if you can’t source a good French Burgundy.
+Classic boeuf bourguignon originated in the Burgundy (Bourgogne) region of eastern France.
+It’s traditionally made with a Burgundy wine, but any good Pinot noir will do if you can’t source a good French Burgundy.

 This classic French stew is perfect for cold, blustery winter days.
 It is hearty and delicious, especially when enjoyed with a nice glass or two of quality French red wine!